rmnblm/SwiftUIFocusGuide/README.md

 Passing `debug: true`  visualizes the focus guides on the screen.

-A more complex example can be founde in the Example tvOS app.
+A more complex example can be found in the Example tvOS app.

 ## How it works
 `SwiftUIFocusGuide`  wraps its content in a `UIHostingController` and setups a focus guide for each direction.
 It then sets the `preferredFocusEnvironments` according to the specified destination by name.